 According to Service Bulletin #16-103-16R the CVT assembly is also allowing for fluid seepage that shouldn’t occur.
 To repair the problem, Subaru must replace the chain cover and clean all of the sealing surfaces.
 Is there any fluid that remains where it is supposed to?

 Finally a look at the visibility shows further concerns about the way this car was built.

 One NHTSA complaint states, “Vehicle was stationary on private driveway.
 Went to vehicle to retrieve personal item and then noticed a large crack originating on the lower right hand side of the front windshield.
 Unknown what caused the incident.
 Crack was not apparent earlier in the day.”

 While Subaru hasn’t discussed the glass concerns, despite countless complaints, there are other structure-related problems.
 Service Bulletin #12-281-20 points out that the hood panel surface tends to vibrate during operation which can result because of a lack of adhesive.
 Whether the Subaru is falling apart at the seams or leaking noxious fumes, it’s a car that many should love to hate by now.

 Your Lemon Law Legal Rights

 Think you have a lemon?
-Sit back and let the experts work aid your lemon at no cost to you.
+Sit back and let the experts work out your lemon case at no cost to you.
 The law makes Subaru pay legal fees.
 You may be able to get your lemon out of your life.
 Every year, auto manufacturers buy back, replace or pay cash settlements to thousands of ‘lemon’ owners like you.